fifth-postulate/smorgasbord-of-paradigms/README.md

 To kick things off.

-On each commit a new release is cut.
+On each push to main a new release is cut.